LedFx/LedFx/README.rst

 #. **Build your networked LED Strip.**
       - For most, this is the difficult step.
 Don't worry!
 There's guides here and online, and plenty of people able to help on WLED and LedFx Discord.
-      - Follow the WLED guide to connect the LED strip and ESP together: https://github.com/Aircoookie/WLED/wiki.
+      - Follow the WLED guide to connect the LED strip and ESP together: https://kno.wled.ge/basics/getting-started/
-      - Flash WLED to the ESP device: https://github.com/Aircoookie/WLED/wiki/Install-WLED-binary
+      - Flash WLED to the ESP device: https://kno.wled.ge/basics/install-binary/
       - Ensure all WLED devices are powered on, and connected to your Wi-Fi.
       - Test you can access the WLED web interface from your PC.
 If so, then you're good to go!

 #. **Install LedFx.**
       - After you have WLED installed on your ESP device, download: `LedFx.exe`_ and install LedFx.
-      - For Mac and Linux, see the `installation documentation`_ or `LedFx Guide`_.
+      - For Mac and Linux `LedFx Builds`_, see the `installation documentation`_ or `LedFx Guide`_.

 #. **Direct computer audio output to LedFx.**
       - Follow guide, `How to: Enable Stereo Mix in Windows 10`_.